 The entire process is composed of the following steps: beverage and food plastic containers used during big assemblies, such as music concerts, shows, and sporting events are collected and transported to specialized recycling partners.
 They are then crushed and recycled, in order to make sure they do not end up in landfills or incinerated.
-Afterward, the material will be used in PACCOR’s manufacturing sites to produce new cups made of 100% recycled material (rPET), closing the loop of our drinking cups.
+Afterward, the material will be used in PACCOR’s manufacturing sites to produce new cups containing recycled material, closing the loop of our drinking cups.

 65% of our packaging range is recycled in practice and at scale.

 Our new concept “Circular Events” creates a positive impact and awareness on what circularity means in practice by giving the organizers of events the opportunity to turn single-use plastic products into valuable resources for future products.

 Our embossed "I'm Recyclable" series PET cups which contain recycled material are an example of circularity in practice.
 We have reduced the weight up to 25% compared to similar-functioning cups.
 Thanks to the embossing technology instead of using labels, they can be recycled at the end of life and reused as material in food applications.

 On June 17th, 2019, PACCOR was among more than 450 organizations that have signed The New Plastics Economy Global Commitment.
 Among the signatories, we were joined by an impressive range of the world’s largest packaging producers, brands, retailers, and recyclers, as well as governments and NGOs.
 One of the main goals of the treaty is to eradicate plastic waste and pollution.
 It requires that 100% of plastic packaging be easily and safely reused, recycled, or composted by 2025.